-Date Version Rule Changes January 9/2014 2.1 Miscellaneous Administrative changes.
+Miscellaneous Administrative changes January 9, 2014 2.1 Miscellaneous Administrative changes.
 December 3, 2013 2.0 Points-and-Fees Calculation: Inclusion of Loan Originator Compensation.
 The June 2013 ATR/QM Concurrent Final Rule and the October 2013 Final Rule modified the requirements regarding the inclusion of loan originator compensation in the points-and-fees calculation.
-(See "What do I include when calculating points and fees for HOEPA coverage?" on page 17.) • These changes include treatment of compensation paid by a consumer to a mortgage broker; compensation paid by a mortgage broker to an employee of the mortgage broker; compensation paid by a creditor to its loan originator employees; and compensation paid by a consumer or creditor to a manufactured home retailer.
-(See "Loan originator compensation (§1026.32(b)(1)(ii)" on page 20).
+(See "What do I include when calculating points and fees for HOEPA coverage?" on page 21.)
+These changes include treatment of compensation paid by a consumer to a mortgage broker; compensation paid by a mortgage broker to an employee of the mortgage broker; compensation paid by a creditor to its loan originator employees; and compensation paid by a consumer or creditor to a manufactured home retailer.
+(See "Loan originator compensation (\$1026.32(b)(1)(ii)" on page 24).
 Points and Fees Calculation: Charges Paid by Third Parties and the Creditor.
 The October 2013 Final Rule clarified the treatment of charges paid by third parties, including the seller, and charges paid by the creditor.
-(See "Charges paid by third parties," "Creditor-paid charges," Comment 32(b)(1)-2, on page 22) □ Exception to Prohibition on Balloon Payments.
-The October 2013 Final Rule modified the 2013 HOEPA rule to allow small creditors, beyond those small creditors who predominately operate in rural or underserved areas, to originate balloon payment high-cost mortgages on or before January 10, 2016.
-(See "What are the restrictions on loan terms for high-cost mortgages? (\$\int 1026.32(d)\)" on page 24) □ Homeownership Counseling Requirements for High-Cost Mortgages.
-The 2013 HOEPA Rule provides that homeownership counseling required prior to the issuance of a high-cost counseling required prior to the issuance of a high-cost mortgage needs to occur after the consumer receives either the required good faith estimate disclosure under RESPA, or the §1026.40 disclosure for home equity lines of credit (HELOCs).
-The October 2013 Interim Final Rule modified the 2013 HOEPA rule to require that the consumer receive the high-cost mortgage disclosures under §1026.32(c) before counseling, for transactions where the other disclosures are not provided.
-(See "When should the counseling take place for high-cost mortgages" on page 30.)
-List of homeownership counseling agencies.
+(See "Charges paid by third parties," "Creditor-paid charges," Comment 32(b)(1)-2, on page 26) Exception to Prohibition on Balloon Payments.
+The October 2013 Final Rule modified the 2013 HOEPA Rule to allow small creditors, beyond those small creditors who predominately operate in rural or

+- underserved areas, to originate balloon payment highcost mortgages on or before January 10, 2016.
+(See "What are the restrictions on loan terms for high-cost mortgages? (§1026.32(d))" on page 30) - Homeownership Counseling Requirements for High-Cost Mortgages.
+The 2013 HOEPA Rule provides that homeownership counseling required prior to the issuance of a high-cost mortgage needs to occur after the consumer receives either the required good faith estimate disclosure under RESPA, or the §1026.40 disclosure for home equity lines of credit (HELOCs).
+The October 2013 Interim Final Rule modified the 2013 HOEPA Rule to require that the consumer receive the high-cost mortgage disclosures under §1026.32(c) before counseling, for transactions where the other disclosures are not provided.
+(See "When should the counseling take place for high-cost mortgages" on page 35.) - List of homeownership counseling agencies.
 The 2013 HOEPA Rule requires that lenders provide applicants for federally-related mortgage loans with a written list of homeownership counseling organizations within three business days after the lender receives the application.
 The rule specifies two compliance methods for obtaining the list: 1) using a tool developed and maintained by the Bureau on its website; and 2) using data made available by the Bureau or the U.S. Department of Housing and Urban Development (HUD), provided that the data is used in accordance with instructions provided with the data.
 The November 2013 Interpretive Rule issued by the Bureau describes instructions for lenders to use in complying with the requirement to generate a list of homeownership counseling organizations by using data provided by the Bureau or HUD.
 The Bureau also issued a bulletin discussing the Bureau's compliance expectations with regard to this provision.
-(See "List of homeownership counseling agencies (RESPA § 1024.20" on page 30).
+(See "List of homeownership counseling agencies (Regulation X § 1024.20" on page 38).
 May 2, 2013 1.0 Original Document

-Table of Contents
+Table of contents